 Online and mobile wagering is FanDuel’s bread and butter, which it has been refining since mid-2018 in New Jersey.

-Company execs were vague on when online/mobile betting would commence in PA, but it’s likely to start sometime during the first half of 2019.
+Company execs are not certain when online/mobile betting will commence in PA, but are hoping to launch in the first half of 2019.
 The swift opening of the physical space has bolstered this goal.

 FanDuel’s sportsbook app in NJ has been hailed as one of the best in the industry.
 The app is made up of a number of technologies, each of which plays a vital role in creating an engaging betting experience.
 It’s put together like this: